Rspack vs Webpack (2026)

 TL;DR

 Rspack is production-ready and genuinely faster — but "drop-in replacement" is aspirational.
-Rspack (~800K weekly downloads) achieves 5-10x faster builds than webpack by rewriting the core in Rust.
-Webpack (14M+ weekly downloads) has 15 years of plugins and documentation.
-Most webpack configs migrate in hours, not weeks.
-If you have a large webpack project with slow builds, Rspack is worth evaluating.
-If your webpack builds are already fast, stay.
+Rspack (~800K weekly downloads) achieves 5-10x faster builds than webpack by rewriting the core in Rust with aggressive parallelism.
+Webpack (~14M weekly downloads) has 15 years of plugins, loaders, and documentation.
+The good news: most webpack configs migrate in hours, not weeks, and the configuration API is intentionally compatible.
+If you have a large webpack project with slow builds, Rspack is worth evaluating now.
+If your webpack builds already run in under 10 seconds, the migration cost probably does not pay off.

 Key Takeaways